inkognitro/oas-tszod-gen/README.md

     },
   },

-  withZod: true, // optional
   // By default or in case of `false`, only TypeScript types are generated without Zod schemas
+  // [optional]
+  withZod: true,

+  // This will add only the defined templates.
+  // An empty array results in no added templates.
+  // By default, all available templates will be added to your codebase.
+  // [optional]
   templates: [
     'AxiosRequestHandler',
     'AuthRequestHandler',
     'ResponseExtractors',
     'ZodValidationRequestHandler'
+  ],

+  // Whether a specific operation - or endpoint respectively - should be added
-  ], // optional
+  // [optional]
-  // This will add only the defined templates.
-  // An empty array results in no added templates.
+  shouldAddOperation: (path, method, endpointSchema) => {
-  // By default, all available templates will be added to your codebase.
+    return true; // adjust according to your needs
+  },

+  // Whether a specific content type request body should be added
+  // [optional]
+  shouldAddRequestBodyContent: (contentType, requestBodyContentSchema) => {
+    return ['multipart/form-data', 'application/json'].includes(contentType);
+  },

+  // Whether a specific content type response body should be added
-  ignoreEndpointsWithoutOperationId: false, // optional
+  // [optional]
-  // In case of `true`, endpoints whithout an "operationId" are ignored for code output.
-Default is `false`.
+  shouldAddResponseBodyContent: (contentType, responseBodyContentSchema) => {
+    return ['multipart/form-data', 'application/json'].includes(contentType);
+  },
 });
 ```